lazypenguin888/react-studio/README.md

 We've included a GitHub Actions workflow that will automatically deploy your React app to GitHub Pages every time you push to the `main` branch.
 You can visit your site by visiting https://\<your GitHub username\>.github.io/react-studio

-Also there may be some latency with deploying, so it may take around 5 minutes after a commit to main before the website properly works
+Also there may be some latency with deploying, so it may take around 5 minutes after a commit to main before the website properly works.